lavague-ai/LaVague/docs/docs/get-started/token-usage.md

 ```

 Tokens consumed will be logged along with cost estimations.
 To learn more about different ways of accessing those logs, please visit our [Logger documentation](../learn/local-log.md).

-## Current support

-### Counting tokens
-This module can only track token usage from `llama-index` supported models.
-To learn how to use other models, please visit our [customization guide](./customization.md).

-### Price estimations
-Prices are defined and calculated according to our `pricing_config.yaml` file.
-You can find the [most up to date version of this file](https://github.com/lavague-ai/LaVague/blob/main/lavague-core/lavague/core/utilities/pricing_config.yml) in our repository.

-Currently, we support price estimations for the following models:

-- llms:
-    - `gpt-4o`
-- embeddings:
-    - text-embedding-3-large